fvhde/fvhde.github.io/_posts/2024-01-26-5W-Framework.md

 Suggest reliable web resources that can be easily found through a web search or by directly visiting the official websites.</strong>

-The above style of prompt should give a structured plan based in the 5W what, in the timelines defined in the when.
+The above style of prompt should give a structured plan based in the 5W <i>what</i>, in the timelines defined in the <i>when</i>.
 I’ve found this approach helpful when learning Cypress for example.

 ![An example response, 'How to use ChatGPT for your own study plan', January 2024](/images/sampleResponse.jpg)